julelang/jule/README.md

 <img src="./docs/images/quicksort.png"/>

+<h2 id="key-features">Design Principles</h2>

++ Simplicity and maintainability
++ Fast and scalable development
++ Performance-critical software
++ Memory safety
++ Immutability by default
++ As efficient and performance as C++
++ High C++ interoperability

+<h2 id="what-is-julec">What is JuleC?</h2>
+JuleC is the name of the reference compiler for the Jule programming language.
+It is the original compiler of the Jule programming language.
+The features that JuleC has is a representation of the official and must-have features of the Jule programming language.
+This is sort of a standard for the Jule programming language and represents the minimum competency that unofficial compilers should have.

 <h2 id="memory-safety">Memory Safety and Management</h2>
 The memory safety and the memory management is a major challenge in the C and C++ or similar programming languages.